 Boston’s past, as the infamous “Bloody Bean” where Boston gangs were rampant, has now become history.
 The streets within the Boston ghetto and urban areas are now some of the most gentrified in the country, with many neighborhoods undergoing gradual changes.
 Despite this, the South End, Roxbury, Dorchester, and Mattapan remain home to numerous Boston hoods, all contributing to the city’s unique identity.

 As many residents of urban communities in Boston are relocating to communities outside of the city, whether its towns like Taunton or Brockton, or elsewhere, there remains hoods like Academy, Heath Street, H Block, Lenox, Franklin Field, and others.

 Boston Hoods Map Key: Blue = South End | Red = Roxbury | Green = Dorchester | Gold = Mattapan | Black = Various Hoods

 *Make Sure To Leave Comment Below, especially if something is wrong or missing

-Also, starting in the 1980s, the city began its new era of community rebuilding, known as gentrification, starting with the demolishing of the old Columbia Point housing projects, near Harbor Point.
-Currently, the main areas of the Boston hoods that are experiencing gentrification are in the communities that are in the vicinity of the colleges, tourist attractions, and business districts, like Mission Hill, the South End, and parts of Roxbury.
+Starting in the 1980s, Boston began gentrifying certain neighborhoods.
+This involved demolishing the old Columbia Point housing projects near Harbor Point.
+Today, the neighborhoods in Boston that are experiencing gentrification are those located near colleges, tourist attractions, and business districts like Mission Hill, the South End, and parts of Roxbury.